 The allegations included secretly funding and publically promoting biased research, working together to promote exercise over the reduction of sugary drink consumption, and running “false and misleading advertising campaigns” while growing scientific evidence linked its products to preventable diseases, stated the lawsuit filed by two nonprofit organizations.

-“A primary purpose of these ongoing campaigns of disinformation and misrepresentation is to maintain and increase the sales of sugar-sweetened beverages, and to thwart and delay efforts of government entities to regulate sugar-sweetened beverages through warning labels, taxes, and other measures designed to make consumers aware of the potential for harm,” the lawsuit states.
+“A primary purpose of these ongoing campaigns of disinformation and misrepresentation is to maintain and increase the sales of sugar-sweetened beverages, and to thwart and delay efforts of government entities to regulate sugar-sweetened beverages through warning labels, taxes, and other measures designed to make consumers aware of the potential for harm,” the lawsuit stated.

-Citing internal documents, the lawsuit states Coca-Cola’s top executives were responsible for recruiting researchers who, at least in one case, wanted to help Coca-Cola “avoid the image of being a problem in people’s lives and back to being a company that brings important and fun things to them.”
+Citing internal documents, the lawsuit stated Coca-Cola’s top executives were responsible for recruiting researchers who, at least in one case, wanted to help Coca-Cola “avoid the image of being a problem in people’s lives and back to being a company that brings important and fun things to them.”

 A representative for Coca-Cola did not respond to a request for comment.
-When its funding of research was reported in the press, Coca-Cola publically disclosed the recipients of $135.4 million spent on research and health programs from 2009 to June 2016.
+When its funding of research was reported in the press, Coca-Cola publicly disclosed the recipients of $135.4 million spent on research and health programs from 2009 to June 2016.

 The ABA said in a statement to Healthline that beverage companies have a role to play in addressing the nation’s health challenges.